This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Every year I try to grow something out of the ordinary and in the past five years some of them have graduated from trial to garden staple.
 Growing unusual varieties adds excitement and diversity to your plate and is just plain fun!
 These are my top 10 unusual edibles but for more ideas, check out these Unusual fruits & vegetables for the Home Grower.

-Tigernuts are a grass that grow loads of sweet tubers under the ground, similar to peanuts.
+Starting off this list of unusual vegetables are tigernuts.
+This crop grows as a grass that produces loads of sweet tubers under the ground, similar to peanuts.
 They can be grown in temperate climates but are found more often in warmer areas.
 In Europe, this African edible is traditionally grown in Spain, where it was introduced by the Arabs.

 Said to taste of a combination between almonds and coconut, Tigernuts are best grown in containers in a warm and sunny place.
 If your summers don’t match those of Spain, it might be a good idea to grow your ‘Chufa’ in a greenhouse.